Focus on the birth couple experience:

-Last night, my sister had a baby girl.
-She gave birth at home with the help of a doctor.
+Last night, my sister had her baby girl.
+She gave birth at home with the help of her doctor.
 Her baby weighed nine pounds.
-After the birth, my sister and brother-in-law invited us to see the new baby.
-They proudly showed us their new baby.
-They received flowers and gifts.
-They were delighted with this special event.
+My sister held her newborn baby soon after the birth.
+She proudly showed us her new baby.
+She was relieved that her baby was healthy.
+She received flowers and gifts for the baby.

 ||